 Whether you’re looking to assemble a bug out bag, grab bag, EDC kit or are just looking for the best way to carry a lot of gear in an emergency survival situation, finding the best backpack, bag or holdall for the task is absolutely critical to success.

 Our guide to the very best bug out backpacks on the market will help provide the overview you need to understand the essential elements to find the perfect bag.
 From capacity and storage space to durability and materials, we’ve searched high and low to cover it all so you don’t have to.

 Need a bag right now but don’t have the time to look around?

-When you need to get out of town in a hurry, preparing and packing a comprehensive kit of survival supplies within a high-quality bug out backpack or duffle will ensure that you can simply grab your gear and go when the time comes.
+When you need to get out of town without a moment’s delay, preparing and packing a comprehensive kit of survival supplies within a high-quality bug out backpack or duffle bag will ensure that you can simply grab your gear and go when the time comes.

 So why is a dedicated bug out backpack preferable and what makes them different to regular bags?

 There are a few defining characteristics that can be said to separate a bug out backpack or holdall from their traditional counterparts, but ultimately, they are designed and constructed to handle the challenges and specific requirements of bugging out or evacuating in a disaster or emergency situation.

 The best bug out backpacks will often incorporate most (if not all) of the following unique characteristics: